OlivierBinette/hw1/README.md

 Write a function in R called `is.armstrong()` that performs a logical test on if a positive integer is an Armstrong number.
 Your function should have one argument.

+Arguments:

-- `x`: takes an atomic vector of positive integers (need not by of type integer) up to 999
+- `x` takes an atomic vector of positive integers (need not by of type integer) up to 999.

-The function should return a logical atomic vector that is the same length as the vector input in `x`.
-Try and make your function robust as possible.
+The function should return a logical atomic vector that is the same length as the atomic vector input in `x`.
+Make your function as robust as possible.

 #### Task 2

 Perform testing and validation of your function.
-Try the test cases provided and add others as you see fit.
-This may inspire you to go back and revise `is.armstrong()`.
+Try the test cases provided and add others as you see fit (the list I provided is not exhaustive).
+This may inspire you to go back and revise function `is.armstrong()`.

 #### Task 3